aws/aws-parallelcluster/docs/configuration.rst

 pcluster uses the file ``~/.parallelcluster/config`` by default for all configuration parameters.

-You can see an example configuration file ``site-packages/aws-parallelcluster/examples/config``
+Please refer to the example configuration file ``site-packages/aws-parallelcluster/examples/config``

 Layout
 ------

 Configuration is defined in multiple sections.
-Required sections are "global", "aws", one "cluster", and one "subnet".
+Required sections are "global" and "aws".
+At least one "cluster" and "subnet" section must be provided.

 A section starts with the section name in brackets, followed by parameters and configuration. ::